- About Us

 Pupils learn to analyse ideas and meaning in art through the study of artists, craftspeople and designers in order to help them to develop ideas and styles of their own.

-Project topics include Portraits; Gaudi inspired lamps, Jungle paintings, Illustration, Architecture printmaking and studying Natural Forms.
+Project topics include Portraits; Mixed Media Animals, Jungle paintings, Illustration, Architecture printmaking and studying Natural Forms.

 Pupils in Key Stage 4 will be expected to work from the foundations built up in the earlier years to complete a GCSE in Art and Design or Photography.
 Pupils will continue to refine skills and learn new techniques which they will illustrate within in individualised artworks.
 Pupils complete a portfolio of work which must include at least two units (projects) of work.